This is part of a series. If you have not read the articles that build up to this one, I recommend that you do so first.

 Own Occupation Disability

-This is a disability which prevents you from working in the occupation for which you have skills, training, expertise, and ability.
-It’s usually the job that you were actually doing at the time you become disabled.
+This is a disability that prevents you from working in the occupation for which you have skills, training, expertise, and ability.
+It’s usually the job that you were actually doing at the time you became disabled.
 For example, a piano player who lost both hands in an accident would no longer be able to play the piano.
-That would be a true own occupation disability.
-Nowadays, many insurance carriers have modified the own occupation definition to offset against income received from performing work in another field.
+That would be a true occupation disability.
+Nowadays, many insurance carriers have modified their own occupation definition to offset income received from performing work in another field.
 So, if said piano player became a piano teacher instead, that disability benefit may be reduced by the amount that the person is receiving in teaching income.
-It’s important that you read any policy which is presented to you so that you can understand what you would be paid for in the event of disability rather than just trusting the marketing materials which say “own occupation” coverage.
+It’s important that you read any policy that is presented to you so that you can understand what you would be paid for in the event of disability rather than just trusting the marketing materials that say “own occupation” coverage.
 The devil, as is almost always the case with insurance contracts, is in the details.

 Any Occupation Disability

 Most disability insurance contracts define any occupation as an inability to perform any gainful work, regardless of your skills, knowledge, experience, or education.
 Some are a little more lenient, defining the disability as an inability to perform equivalent or related work to your current occupation, based on your wages, history, and skills.
 However, many of them are now trending toward the definition that is closer to the Social Security Administration’s definition – whether or not you can do any work at all.

 This is like a deductible in other types of insurance.
 It’s the period of time that you must wait between the time you become disabled and the time that you start claiming disability benefits.
 Typical elimination periods range from 3 to 6 months.
 The longer your elimination period, the lower your premiums will be, with all other things being equal.
 Naturally, a longer elimination period will also require you to have more liquid assets to live on.